-Using an electric mixer fitted with a beating attachment, place the flour, yeast and eggs and mix for about 2 minutes until the mixture is elastic.
+Using an electric mixer fitted with a beating attachment, beat the flour, yeast and eggs on medium speed for about 2 minutes until the mixture is elastic.
 If you do not have a mixer, beat it with a wooden spoon.
 Cover with a cloth and allow to rise for about 1 hour.

 Preheat oven to 200°C. Add the softened butter and 1 tbsp of sugar to the risen dough and beat thoroughly with a wooden spoon.
 Place the mixture in a piping bag and pipe into the prepared tin, tapping the tin lightly to eliminate any air bubbles.
 Leave to rise, uncovered, for 30 minutes in a warm place, then bake for 25 minutes.

-Bring the water, remaining sugar and lemon rind to the boil and cook for 5 minutes.
+Bring the water, remaining sugar and orange rind to the boil and cook for 5 minutes.